Jasper-Ik/alphaAnime/README.md

 ### Useful resources

 - [mozilla fire fox 1](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [mozilla fire fox resource 2](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) - This is an amazing article which helped me finally understand XYZ.
+- [mozilla fire fox resource 2](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) - This is an amazing article which helped me really understanding media queries transform and animation as regards @keyframes.
 I'd recommend it to anyone still learning this concept.